-As Vice-Chairman of the Natural Resources Water, Power and Oceans Subcommittee and Vice-Chairman of the Congressional Western Caucus, I am acutely familiar with the challenges facing the West.
-The Obama Administration has continued to overreach and implement misguided policies that are affecting our future economic prosperity.
-The president and his agency minions have stifled energy production on public lands, have locked-up massive amounts of our land through executive fiat, have attempted to seize our water, have issued an onslaught of new regulations that are killing energy jobs, and have had a backwards strategy for managing our nation's forests that has failed the West and placed our communities at risk.
+As Chairman of both the Natural Resources Energy and Minerals Subcommittee and Chairman of the Congressional Western Caucus, I am acutely familiar with the challenges facing the West.
+The Obama Administration overreach and implement misguided policies that are affecting our future economic prosperity.
+The president and his agency minions stifled energy production on public lands, locked-up massive amounts of our land through executive fiat, attempted to seize our water, issued an onslaught of new regulations that are killing energy jobs, and have had a backwards strategy for managing our nation's forests that failed the West and placed our communities at risk.

 Developing our nation’s energy sources and increasing access to public lands will create jobs, stimulate our economy and reduce America’s dependence on volatile foreign markets.
 I support an all-of-the-above energy approach that utilizes all domestic energy sources including copper, coal, oil and natural gas, as well as renewables.
 I strongly believe our nation must pursue alternative energy sources.
 To that end, I have introduced the bipartisan Public Lands Renewable Energy Development Act, legislation that streamlines the permitting process for wind, solar and geothermal energy projects on public lands, does not require federal subsidies, and creates a revenue source to assist local governments in their efforts to deliver critical services.